Risk Based Testing - Know the right time to account it and implement it

 A risk-based testing approach addresses the size and complexity parameters of a regression testing suite in a methodical manner.
 You can measure the success by capturing the various metrics on the RBT implementation

 - Forcing the test cases prioritization by clearly defining the importance of a functionality or feature – metrics: the number of test cases planned, executed and completed

 - Encouraging impact assessment to identify the likelihood of failure, thus addressing the testability of a requirement – metrics: the number of defect per function, the number of hours used in testing per defect found.

 - Improving testing effectiveness by ensuring testing of all critical functionalities, which are used most often – metrics: Total number of defects found and number of hours used in fixing per defect

-At the end, we all as a team need to realise a few facts that – victory of RBT implementation is dependent on number of factors like senior stakeholder buy-in; robust Risk-Based Assessment; effective testing processes and the key factor is communication to all relevant roles.
+At the end, we all as a team need to realise a few facts that - victory of RBT implementation is dependent on a number of factors like senior stakeholder buy-in; robust Risk-Based Assessment; effective testing processes and the key factor is communication to all relevant roles.